jburroni/aistats2023/call-for-papers.md

 * Ethical and trustworthy machine learning (causality, fairness, interpretability, privacy, robustness, safety, ...)
-* Applications of machine learning and statistics (including natural language, signal processing, computer vision, social sciences, sustainability and climate, healthcare, economics, ...)
+* Applications of machine learning and statistics (including natural language, signal processing, computer vision, physical sciences, social sciences, sustainability and climate, healthcare, ...)

-## Physical Attendance
+## Conference Location and Format

-The AISTATS 2022 organizing committee is committed to the safety and health of our community.
-We are currently reviewing the best option for AISTATS 2022 (either physical or virtual conference).
-In any case, **physical attendance will not be mandatory for authors of accepted papers.** As soon as we have made a final decision, we will update the information to the webpage.
+The AISTATS 2023 organizing committee is committed to the safety and health of our community.
+We are currently reviewing the best option for AISTATS 2023 (either physical, virtual conference, or hybrid).
+In the event of a physical or hybrid conference, in-person activities will be located in the United States.
+As soon as we have made a final decision, we will update the information to the webpage.
 Thank you for your patience and understanding.

-AISTATS will try to provide registration-free funding to eligible students (first authors), specially to those from underrepresented groups or demographics.

 ## Formatting and Supplementary Material